-Likes, Tags and Filters – all words that have garnered new definitions in the English dictionary thanks in part to the growing number of social media platforms available at our fingertips.
-Whether it’s photos with oversaturated filters, location-based check-ins or self-destructing images – social media has enabled us to connect with friends and family at a mere click, tap, or swipe.
+Likes, tags and filters – all words that have garnered new definitions in the English dictionary thanks in part to the growing number of social media platforms available at our fingertips.
+Whether it’s photos with oversaturated filters, location-based check-ins or self-destructing images, social media has enabled us to connect with friends and family at a mere click, tap or swipe.

 But have these platforms made us careless when it comes to our safety?
-While many of us were raised to not talk to strangers, always wear a helmet, and never put foil in the microwave, the same can’t always be said for the world wide web.
+While many of us were raised to not talk to strangers, always wear a helmet, and never put foil in the microwave, the same can’t always be said for the worldwide wide web.
 Here I’ve put together a detailed guide on how to stay safe when it comes to social media.
 While we’re certainly not trying to scare you, there are a number of steps you can take to help minimise the risks when it comes to interacting with others via a browser or smartphone.

 Risks Involved With Social Media

 Social media has (rightly or wrongly) become an important part of our world, with a wide number of digital platforms encouraging us to broadcast all aspects of our lives.
 But are we sharing too much?
 Does posting a photo in front of the airport departure sign increases your risk of burglary while away on vacation?

 And what about reputation – over the last few years we’ve seen countless stories in the media not only about celebrities but also ordinary individuals who’ve lost their jobs after posting something seemingly innocent on sites like Twitter.
 While there’s no clear-cut answer, we think ‘less is more’ works well here – don’t feel pressured to post more than you’re comfortable with, knowing that what goes on the internet can be almost impossible to delete later down the track.